xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/concepts.md

 **Methods:**

-- **`get()`**: Returns the current value
+- **`get()`**: returns the current value
-- **`set(value)`**: Updates the value (accepts a value or updater function)
+- **`set(value)`**: updates the value (accepts a value or updater function)
-- **`subscribe(callback)`**: Subscribes to value changes, returns an unsubscribe function
+- **`subscribe(callback)`**: subscribes to value changes, returns an unsubscribe function

 ### Why StatePort?

 StatePort is an abstraction for reactive state, inspired by the "port" concept in hexagonal architecture.
 Just as ports define interfaces that allow your application to work with different adapters (databases, APIs, etc.), StatePort defines a common interface for reactive state.
 This abstraction enables you to work with `ReactiveValue` from the core package, but also inject reactive states from various frameworks (React, Solid, Svelte) when needed, making your business logic reactive to framework-specific state while remaining framework-agnostic.

-The StatePort pattern allows you to:

-1. Write business logic that doesn't depend on any specific framework
+The StatePort pattern allows you to write business logic that doesn't depend on any specific framework, so you can

-2. Swap frameworks without changing your business logic
+1. swap frameworks without rewriting your business logic
-3. Test your logic without framework mocking
+2. test your logic without framework mocking
-4. Share code between different frontend projects
+3. share code between different frontend projects

 ### Example